 Be responsible for submitting the SAAB budget request for the next academic year to the ASLC Student Organizations Committee.

-The shall:
+The Vice Chair shall:

 Serve as an ex officio member of SAAB.

 Distribute copies of grant applications to all SAAB members at least twenty-four hours before each meeting.